-With almost 20 years clinical experience as an injury specialist, in addition to working directly with various athlete populations, founder Karen Nichol has really learned to listen and understand what each client’s goals and motivations are.
+With over 20 years clinical experience as an injury specialist, in addition to working directly with various athlete populations, founder Karen Nichol has really learned to listen and understand what each client’s goals and motivations are.

 At Royal City Physio, all of our physiotherapists have these same philosophies in mind.

-All of our physiotherapists listen closely, perform manual treatment and provide specific exercises and guidance with each and every visit.
+All of our physiotherapists listen closely, perform manual treatment, and provide specific exercises and guidance with each and every visit.
 We too lead very active lifestyles and appreciate the impact that an injury can have on our life.

 An avid rock climber and newly minted distance runner, Stephen graduated from Western University with a Masters of Physical Therapy.
 He enjoys meeting and treating all kinds of people but takes particular joy in helping those with neck, hand or knee injuries return to their daily adventures.